yahesh/push-to-talk-button/README.md

 The Push-to-Talk button sends the key combination `SHIFT CTRL CMD M` when muting the computer and the key combination `SHIFT CTRL CMD U` when unmuting the computer.

 **Optional:** When using the `SCRIPTED_ALTERNATE_MODE` the Push-To-Talk button sends the additional key combination `SHIFT CTRL CMD A` when using the double click alternation feature.
-Otherwise, it alternates between mute and unmute after an initiale use of the push-to-talk mute/unmute actions for calibration.
+Otherwise, it alternates between mute and unmute after an initial use of the push-to-talk mute/unmute actions for calibration.

 ### Debian